boltops-tools/ufo/lib/ufo/help/completion.md

 ## Examples

   ufo completion
-  ufo completion hello
+  ufo completion ship
-  ufo completion hello name
+  ufo completion docker

 To enable, TAB auto-completion add the following to your profile: